Prof. K's Ethical Hacking - Capture the Flag Walkthroughs v1

 - Basic tools and techniques in vulnerability assessment and exploitation

-- Understanding the hackers methodology
+- Better understanding the hacker's methodology

 - Using understanding of penetration testing process and life-cycle

 - MAC or PC capable of handling virtualization

 - At least 4 GB of RAM (8 GB Preferred)

 - Completion of 'Ethical Hacking Using Hands on Training' or any ethical hacking course (recommended).

 - Comfortable using the Linux command line interface (CLI).